dwarfmaster/arkenfox-nixos/README.md

 The problem with directly using Arkenfox's `user.js` is that handling updates to file after having gone through it to edit your preferences is a bit of a pain.
-In order to improve the situation, we implemented a script that parses Arkenfox's `user.js` and generate a home-manager module that allows settings the preferences using the merge algorithm of the NixOS module system.
+In order to improve the situation, we implemented a script that parses Arkenfox's `user.js` and generate a home-manager module that allows setting the preferences using the merge algorithm of the NixOS module system.
 Furthermore, it keeps the edits outside of the generated module.
 Any drift between the settings and the `user.js` will be catched by the module type-system.